Large Scale Data Facility (LSDF)

 The infrastructure of the LSDF constitutes the basis for different services and projects such as the Helmholtz Data Federation (HDF), the B2SAFE service in EUDAT and the service LSDF Online Storage.

 With the HDF, the Helmholtz Association has begun with the development of a federated research data infrastructure.
 The project is coordinated by the KIT.
 In the first phase, 6 partner centres from the 5 research areas Earth and Environment, Matter, Health, Key Technologies and Energy will be federated.
 The storage system of the LSDF will also be part of the HDF.

 The service B2SAFE allows a policy-based, multi-site use of large research data repositories.
 The LSDF uses iRODS for the data management and replication, providing an abstraction layer on top of the the actual LSDF storage.

 The service LSDF Online Storage enables KIT users and their partners in the state of Baden-Württemberg to access the storage resources of the LSDF.
 The service is used by institutes with research funded by the Helmholtz Association as well as insitutes at the university level of the KIT from different scientific disciplines.
-Users of the service include scientists from the Institute for Applied Materials (IAM), the Institute for Hydromechanics (IFH), the Institute for Reciprocating Engines (IFKM), the Institute of Nuclear Physics (IKP), the Institute of Meteorology and Climate Research (IMK), the Institute for Photon Science and Synchrotron Radiation (IPS) and the Institute of Toxicology and Genetics (ITG) and the SFB/TRR 150 "Turbulente, chemisch reagierende Mehrphasenströmungen in Wandnähe".
+Users of the service include scientists from the Institute for Applied Materials (IAM), the Institute for Hydromechanics (IFH), the Institute for Reciprocating Engines (IFKM), the Institute of Nuclear Physics (IKP), the Institute of Meteorology and Climate Research (IMK), the Institute for Photon Science and Synchrotron Radiation (IPS), the Institute of Toxicology and Genetics (ITG) and the SFB/TRR 150 "Turbulente, chemisch reagierende Mehrphasenströmungen in Wandnähe".
 Parts of the service are offered in cooperation with the computing center of the University of Heidelberg.
 A usage information can be found in the description of the service.